yzjedu/lab-11-ethan_lucas_lab11/algorithm.md

 1. Ask the user for an input file
 - Error check the input file
-3. Ask the user for the name of an output file
+3. Ask user for the name of an output file

 4. Read the initial file (morse code translation)
 4. Change the morse code translation into a table